ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### Agile/Scrum

 Agile and SCRUM process is a more nuanced and prescriptive methodology than waterfall.
-There are many great resources that cover these nuances in detail, including Sutherland s *Scrum*, *Agile Estimating and Planning* by Mike Cohn, *e Art of Agile Development* by James Shore & Shane Warders.
+There are many great resources that cover these nuances in detail, including Sutherland's *Scrum*, *Agile Estimating and Planning* by Mike Cohn, *e Art of Agile Development* by James Shore & Shane Warders.

 The key thing to realize about these processes is that they are guidelines, not scripture.
 To get the best out of your engineering team, start with a process and see how well it works for your particular group of people with your particular type of technical challenges.
 Some teams have work that lends itself much more to estimation and story pointing, while others have much more ambiguous brownfield projects where estimation is near impossible.
 Pay attention to whether any particular ceremony from the process is really adding value to the engineering team, or if it's just a lengthy meeting everyone dreads.

 Do not hesitate to skip ceremonies that are not obvious wins for the team.
-For example, I find SCRUM s prescription for planning poker to be inefficient for most teams.
+For example, I find SCRUM's prescription for planning poker to be inefficient for most teams.

 #### Shape Up